-For purposes of determining the number of non-exchangeable BGC Holdings PSUs and non-exchangeable BGC Holdings PPSUs to be granted, the Compensation Committee used the closing price of a share of BGC Class A common stock on February 16, 2018, which is the date that the Committee approved the 2017 year-end compensation (which was \$13.70), less the product of multiplying the closing price of a share of Newmark Class A common stock on the same date (which was \$14.86) by the proportional ratio of BGC's ownership of Newmark (which was at that time 0.454545), which yielded \$6.95 per unit.
-For purposes of determining the number of non-exchangeable Newmark Holdings PSUs and non-exchangeable Newmark Holdings PPSUs to be granted to Mr. Lutnick, the closing price of a share of Newmark Class A common stock on the approval date of March 12, 2018 (which was \$15.57), was used.
-For Mr. Merkel's awards of non-exchangeable Newmark Holdings PSUs and non-exchangeable Newmark Holdings PPSUs, the closing price of a share of Newmark Class A common stock on the approval date of February 16, 2018 (which was \$14.86) was used.
-For all compensation that relied upon converting U.S. dollars into pounds, the Company's records of the GBP FX exchange rate on February 16, 2018, the date that the Compensation Committee approved the 2017 year-end compensation, was used.
-Such exchange rate was 1.4041USD to 1 GBP.
+For purposes of determining the number of non-exchangeable BGC Holdings PSUs and non-exchangeable BGC Holdings PPSUs to be granted, the Compensation Committee used the closing price of a share of BGC Class A common stock on February 22, 2019 (which was \$6.26), which is the date that the Committee approved the 2018 year-end compensation.
+For purposes of determining the number of non-exchangeable Newmark Holdings PSUs and non-exchangeable Newmark Holdings PPSUs to be granted to Mr. Merkel, the closing price of a share of Newmark Class A common stock on the approval date of February 22, 2019 (which was \$10.26), was used and multiplied to adjust for the Newmark exchange ratio on that date of 0.9793, resulting in \$10.05 per share.
+For more information on the calculation of the exchange ratio, see "Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations-Separation, Initial Public Offering, and Spin-Off-Separation and Distribution Agreement-Amended and Restated Separation and Distribution Agreement" of Newmark's Annual Report on Form 10-K. For all compensation that relied upon converting U.S. dollars into pounds, the Company's records of the GBP FX exchange rate on February 22, 2019, the date that the Compensation Committee approved the 2018 year-end compensation, was used.
+Such exchange rate was 1.3057 USD to 1 GBP.

-In making its bonus determinations for 2017, the Compensation Committee considered the pay practices of the Company's peer group and other companies, including a compensation survey prepared by, and advice from, the Advisor.
-In particular, it also considered record earnings performance, significant transactions, including the Newmark IPO, integration of acquired businesses, individual contributions toward achievement of strategic goals and overall financial and operating results, including record earnings increases and overall results for the period.
+In making its bonus determinations for 2018, the Compensation Committee considered the pay practices of the Company's peer group and other companies, including a compensation survey prepared by, and advice from, the Advisor.
+In particular, it also considered earnings performance, significant transactions, including the Newmark Spin-Off, integration of acquired businesses, individual contributions toward achievement of strategic goals and overall financial and operating results, including earnings increases and overall results for the period.
+It also noted the decline in the BGC stock price.
 These awards were also expected to incentivize our executive officers with respect to future performance and encourage ongoing contributions to our businesses.